logo for pulau-pangkor.com

 Just outside of Lumut, on the way to Pantai Remis/Taiping is a small park: Taman Paya Bakau.
 For those who have never been inside the mangrove jungle, this is a good moment to see a little of the beauty of the mangrove forests of Malaysia.

-The Teluk Batik area has more to offer for hikings.
-Here it is not recommended to go out in the jungle on your own.
-Although the area is rather small, it's easy to get lost.
 Still, there's some nice hikes in the area to do.
 And if you are lucky you run into wild boar, monkey or even a Calliophis bivirgata flaviceps or Blue Coral Snake.
-In the 6 six years I am hiking in this area I have only seen it once, so there's no need to be afraid.
+In the 6 six years I am hiking in this area I have only seen 3 times, so there's no need to be afraid.
 Still, it was an extraordinary experience.

 The highly venomous Calliophis bivirgata flaviceps or Blue Coral Snake